yoshi88wani/recipe-app/docs/system-design.md

     participant FE as Next.js
     participant API as API Gateway
     participant BE as Spring Boot
-    participant AI as AI Lambda
+    participant AI as AI Fargate
     participant Bedrock as AWS Bedrock
     participant DB as RDS